szymin22/linux-cachyos/README.md

 CachyOS kernel with BORE scheduler packaged for Void Linux (via xbps-src).

-If kernel headers are wanted an symlink must be created
+If kernel headers are wanted an symlink must be created (especially when using nvidia or other DKMS modules)
 ```
 ln -s srcpkgs/linux-cachyos-bore srcpkgs/linux-cachyos-bore-headers
 ```